-Christopher (Chris) Ritchie is a vice president in the Financial Support Office (FSO) headquartered at the Federal Reserve Bank of Boston.
-His responsibilties include Business Operations and IT comprising the following groups; Central Accounting Technology Services (CATS), National Accounting and Customer Support (NACS), Financial Management and Shared Services Center (FMSSC), Financial Planining and Analytics CBAF, and Program Management Office (PMO).
-The FSO provides financial management leadership for the Federal Reserve, reporting to the Conference of First Vice Presidents and is also responsible for the management, support, and ongoing development of Federal Reserve financial management operations.
+Christopher (Chris) Ritchie is a senior vice president in the Federal Reserve System’s Financial Support Office, which is headquartered at the Federal Reserve Bank of Boston.
+He’s responsible for Business Operations and IT in the following groups: Central Accounting Technology Services, National Accounting and Customer Support Team, Financial Management and Shared Services Center, Financial Planning and Analytics CBAF, and the Program Management Office.
+The Financial Support Office reports to the Conference of First Vice Presidents and provides System-wide financial management leadership.
+It is also responsible for the management, support, and development of Federal Reserve System financial management operations.

-He has a B.S. in business administration with a concentration in computer science from the Whittemore School of Business at the University of New Hampshire and an M.B.A. from Northeastern University.
+Chris has worked at the Federal Reserve Bank since 1988.
+Prior to that, he worked at Compugraphics Corporation.
+He has an MBA from Northeastern and a bachelor’s in business administration with a concentration in computer science from the Whittemore School of Business at the University of New Hampshire.